Termination of Contractor Agreements in Ontarioachkarlaw-admin

 - Fees to be paid for the services;

 - Settlement clause outlining the manner by which a dispute between the parties ought to be settled; and

 - Termination clause explaining how the agreement can be terminated by the parties

-General Rules for Terminating a Contractor Agreement
+General Rules for Terminating a Contractor Agreement in Ontario

 The termination clause should be clear about when either party can terminate the agreement, with or without notice.
 Typically, the agreement includes a notice provision outlining the number of days or weeks that must be provided to terminate the agreement.

 While a contractor agreement can be termination without notice depending on what is written in the termination clause, a business still has a duty of good faith.
 Such a principle was confirmed in Mohamed v Information Systems Architects Inc, 2018 ONCA 428, where the Ontario Court of Appeal held that regardless of what is written in the agreement, the employer/business does not have the unfettered right to terminate a contractor agreement.

 Businesses must also be mindful that terminating the agreement of a dependent contractor may require them to pay the contractor reasonable notice, even if same is not drafted in the agreement.

 In Cormier v 1772887 Ontario Limited c.o.b. as St. Joseph Communications, 2019 ONSC 587, a contractor worked for eight (8) years before the contractor agreement was terminated.
 The contractor was awarded twenty-one (21) months of pay in lieu of reasonable notice given their dependency on the company.

 A termination for convenience clause permits a party to terminate an agreement for any reason and is often found in construction agreements.
 Such a clause can be useful to avoid costly disputes.